About IDPwD

 In Australia, IDPwD is a joint effort between government, schools, organisations, community groups, businesses and individuals.

-IDPwD is an opportunity to be part of creating an inclusive and diverse community for the 4.4 million Australians with disability.
+IDPwD is an opportunity to be part of creating an inclusive and diverse community for the 5.5 million people with disability in Australia.

-The Australian Government through the Department of Social Services funds a national program to help promote and raise awareness of this day.
+The Australian Government through the Department of Health, Disability and Ageing funds a national program to help promote and raise awareness of this day.

 Keep informed